Victoria Schultz

 Victoria Schultz is a Finnish photographer and documentary film producer.
 Born in Helsinki, Finland, she attended a school run by nuns from St. Louis, Missouri and studied at the University of Helsinki where she received a master's degree in languages and literature.
 She wrote her master's thesis in 1964 on the work of the African American writer James Baldwin.
 In 1967, she arrived in New York where she obtained another master's from Columbia University School of Journalism.
 It was there that she focused on film and photography that centered on social upheavals.

 Early life

+Schultz was born in 1941 in Helsinki, Finland.
 Growing up, Schultz had a passion for books, comics and magazines that combined images and texts.
-Also as and avid movie-goer she developed her love for strong, visual narration.
+Also, as an avid movie-goer, she developed her love for strong, visual narration.
 As she became a documentary filmmaker, she focused first on developing factual stories.